NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

 those files via ``--image_list run_dir1/images.txt`` and ``--rig_config
 prev_dir/rig_config.txt``.

+.. _rig_calibrator_registration:

 Determination of scale and registration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Registration was discussed briefly in the earlier example.
-Note that registration happens before the optimization, and the latter can move the cameras around somewhat.
-To avoid that, or to do one more registration pass, one can rerun the tool with control points as before, previous results, and zero iterations.
+Registration was discussed briefly in the example in :numref:`rig_calibrator_example`.

+Note that the registration happens before the optimization, and the latter can move the cameras around somewhat.
+To avoid that, or to do one more registration pass, one can rerun ``rig_calibrator_example`` with control points as before, previous results (hence adjust ``--rig_config`` and ``--images_list``), and zero iterations.

 If the images cover a large area, it is suggested to use registration points distributed over that area.
 Registration may not always produce perfect results